jbatson5/QMC-Manual/docs/_build/html/_sources/features.rst.txt

 reduced in the SoA implementation by better algorithms, enabling more systems to be run.

 The SoA build was made the default for QMCPACK v3.7.0.
-As described in Section \ `[sec:cmakeoptions] <#sec:cmakeoptions>`__, the SoA implementation can be disabled by configuring with .
+As described in :ref:`cmakeoptions`, the SoA implementation can be disabled by configuring with ``-DENABLE_SOA=0``.

 The SoA code path currently does *not* support: